afpma-pro/firecalc/docs/dev/WINDOWS_CI_SBT_COURSIER_FILE_LOCKS.md

 Q: Why can't we pass -D flags directly to sbt in PowerShell?
 A: PowerShell misparses `-Dsbt.coursier=true` as command parameters rather than JVM properties.
 Use `SBT_OPTS` environment variable instead, which sbt reads automatically.

-Q: Why is `ui/update` excluded from the pre-warm step?
+Q: Why is there no sbt pre-warm step?
-A: ScalablyTyped generates Scala code during `ui/update` that uses `implicit class` syntax, which is not compatible with Scala 3.
-This causes compilation failures during the pre-warm phase.
-The actual UI build handles this correctly later in the pipeline.
+A: ScalablyTyped triggers on any sbt invocation (even just `sbt "update"`) because sbt runs update for all aggregated projects including the UI project.
+ScalablyTyped then generates Scala code with `implicit class` syntax that's incompatible with Scala 3, causing compilation failures.
+The actual build works because it handles ScalablyTyped in the full build context.

 ## Related files